 Instructions to make your New Year’s Eve banner

 1. Start by making your spin art stars.
-You can print the template provided by clicking on the link below, or kids can draw their own stars.
+Print out your star templates, or draw your own stars.

 If kids are going to draw their own stars, make sure they are big enough to fit in your salad spinner.
 If they are too small, they will stick to the sides when you spin.